-AP Capstone Seminar 423167 GPA Weight: 1.0 Grading Scale: Advanced Placement NCAA Approved?
-Yes Length: Semester Number of Credits: 1.0 Grade Level: 10, 11, 12
+AP Capstone Seminar S, T, E, M 423167 GPA Weight: 1.0 Grading Scale: Honors; Advanced Placement if exam taken NCAA Approved?
+Pending Length: Semester Number of Credits: 1.0 Grade Level: 10, 11, 12

 AP Seminar provides sustained practice of investigating issues from multiple perspectives and cultivates student writing abilities so they can craft, communicate, and defend evidence-based arguments.
 Students are empowered to collect and analyze information with accuracy and precision and are assessed through a team project and presentation, an individual written essay and presentation, and a written exam.
 Students who earn scores of 3 or higher in AP Seminar and AP Research will receive the AP Seminar and Research CertificateTM.
 Students who also earn scores of 3 or higher on four additional AP Exams of their choice will receive the AP Capstone DiplomaTM.